preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Add users to a group
 ---------------------------------
+Only Omnia users can be added to Omnia groups.
+If you need to add other users to groups, use Dynamic groups.

-To add Omnia users to a group, do the following (only Omnia users can be added to Omnia groups):
+To add Omnia users to a group, do the following:

 1. Click the USERS button and add one or more users from the list.